HimeshKohad/HimeshKohad/README.md

 <br>

-Welcome to my Github profile!
-I am an enthusiastic Electronics Engineering student who is passionate about learning new technologies and building innovative solutions to real-world problems.
+Welcome to my GitHub profile!
+I am an enthusiastic Electronics Engineering student passionate about learning new technologies and building innovative solutions to real-world problems.
 Currently, I am exploring the world of Data Structures and Algorithms to enhance my programming skills.

 <br>

 I believe in sharing knowledge and contributing to the community.
-Hence, I regularly publish my projects and research works on Github.
-I am proficient in C++, Java, HTML, CSS, TinkerCAD and Canva.
+Hence, I regularly publish my projects and research works on GitHub.
+I am proficient in C++, Java, HTML, CSS, TinkerCAD, and Canva.

 <br>